Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Cellars are a common feature in many period properties, but as they were principally designed as a storage space, transforming this dark, often cramped zone into appealing, habitable accommodation can present a few challenges.
 Headroom is typically one of the biggest obstacles to overcome, as you’ll want a minimum clearance of at least 2m.

-Additional structural works, waterproofing and insulation may also be required – not to mention that you’ll probably want to incorporate some means of bringing natural light in.
+Additional structural works, waterproofing and insulation may also be required as part of the cellar renovation – not to mention that you’ll probably want to incorporate some means of bringing natural light in.
 Here, you can find out more about the 10 key steps to successfully undertaking a basement conversion and transforming your cellar into a new, liveable storey.

 Don’t make the mistake of skimping on ceiling heights in your new basement conversion, otherwise the space will never benefit from the same bright, airy feel as the rooms on the upper floors of your house.